ices-eg/wg_WGFAST/Open-Source_Efforts/README.md

 ### How it works
-The R script `wgfast_efforts.R` uses the markdown file `wgfast_efforts.Rmd` to create an HTML table, `wgfast_efforts.html`, that is useful for reports and documents.
-You are free to copy these scripts and use them.
-The HTML file is generated from the .json file and is not meant to be edited.
-Each time a change is pushed to this repository, a Github Action is started that runs the R script and commits the generated .html file to the repository.
+The Python script `wgfast_efforts.py` reads the .json file into Pandas and then exports it as a table in markdown format to the `wgfast_efforts.md` file.
+You are free to copy this script and use it.

+The markdown file is not meant to be edited as each time a change is pushed to this repository, a Github Action is started that runs the Python script and commits the generated markdown file to the repository.
+Earlier versions of this process used R to create an .html file but the Github Action took several minutes to complete, compared to 20 s for the Python version (due to the time taken to install the required R packages).
-### View the list of projects
-To view the list of open-source projects in your web browser click [here](https://htmlpreview.github.io/?https://github.com/ices-eg/wg_WGFAST/blob/master/Open-Source_Efforts/wgfast_efforts.md).